vascolleitao/las/README.md

   >>= skl::reduce(skl::max<int>());
 ```

-Note that in this example the first reduce is applyed to the original collection and the second reduce is applyed after computing the "complex_computation" on all elements of the collection.
+Note that in this example, the first reduce is applied to the original collection and the second reduce is applied after computing the "complex_computation" on all elements of the collection.
 But both reduces are computed with only one loop, like lazy evaluation.

 ```cpp
 std::vector<int> vec(100);